 To CHANGE A TIRE with a jack see the label affixed to the underbelly to the rear of the wheels.
 This label, says JACK with an arrow and points to a plate riveted to the mainframe rail where the jack head must be placed.
-A flat tire may also be changed without the aid of a jack.
-Drive the unit up on a ramp 8' wide, 6" high, and about 3 feet long at its base.
-Position the good tire on the ramp.
-This will raise the flat tire clear of the ground.
+Trailer must be immobilized with wheel chocks and blocking before raising trailer with a jack.